 People who are addicted to cocaine may also experience certain physical side effects including mood changes and irritability, changes in mental health, psychotic side effects, a loss of the sense of smell, sexual dysfunction, weight loss and more.

-Most experts would say that cocaine is chemically addictive because of the way it impacts your brain and in particular your reward center.
+Cocaine is psychologically addictive because of the way it impacts your brain and in particular your reward center.